-- These are A Few of My Favorite… SaaS Tools for Small Business
+- These are A Few of My Favorite… SaaS Tools for Small Business, and

-- Business Tools for Software Developers (this applies to others as well), and
+- Business Tools for Software Developers (this applies to others as well)

 Accountability is another area you need to address.
 Even if you are great at holding others accountable – Project Management 101 – you can still be challenged to hold yourself to the same standards.
 A business coach, such as my colleague and friend Carol Williams, or a teammate or spouse can help.
 I have asked Laura Elliott, Beyond the Chaos’ project manager, to manage internal projects to hold me accountable.
 And I have done some accountability coaching for other small business owners.
 Asking for help isn’t a sign of weakness – it’s a sign of strength!